MIT Media Lab

 Image Courtesy of The Boston Globe

 Gordon Wetzstein is a Research Scientist in the Camera Culture Group at the MIT Media Lab.
-His research interests are at the intersection of computer graphics, machine vision, optics, scientific computing, and perception.
-In 2006, Gordon graduated with Honors from the Bauhaus in Weimar, Germany, and received a Ph.D. in Computer Science from the University of British Columbia in 2011.
+His research focuses on computational imaging and display systems as well as computational light transport.
+At the intersection of computer graphics, machine vision, optics, scientific computing, and perception, this research has a wide range of applications in next-generation consumer electronics, scientific imaging, human-computer interaction, remote sensing, and many other areas.
+Gordon's cross-disciplinary approach to research has been funded by DARPA, NSF, Samsung, and other grants from industry sponsors and research councils.
+In 2006, Gordon graduated with Honors from the Bauhaus in Weimar, Germany, and he received a Ph.D. in Computer Science from the University of British Columbia in 2011.
 His doctoral dissertation focuses on computational light modulation for image acquisition and display and won the Alain Fournier Ph.D.
 Dissertation Annual Award.
 He organized the IEEE 2012 and 2013 International Workshops on Computational Cameras and Displays, founded displayblocks.org as a forum for sharing computational display design instructions with the DIY community, and presented a number of courses on Computational Displays and Computational Photography at ACM SIGGRAPH.
 Gordon won the best paper award for "Hand-Held Schlieren Photography with Light Field Probes" at ICCP 2011 and a Laval Virtual Award in 2005.

 Please see my curriculum vitae for more details.

 The core goal of my research is the design and implementation of novel approaches that push the boundaries of conventional light capture and display technology through the co-design of optics and computational processing.
 Such computational imaging systems facilitate new capabilities such as super-resolution, high dynamic range, glasses-free 3D display, extended depth of field photography and projection, lensless imaging, optical computing and image processing, acquiring and reconstructing refractive phenomena, and seamless projection on complex surfaces.
 Practical application is an important factor in my research; much of it has been conducted in close collaboration with some of the top academic and industrial research institutes worldwide.

 Several research projects are highlighted below, please see the research page for a detailed list.